Austin-Routt/semscore-dspy/README.md

 ## Getting Started

-While full documentation is in development, you can explore the current functionality through the example notebook, `examples.ipynb` directory.
+While full documentation is in development, you can explore the current functionality through the example notebook, `example.ipynb`.

 For questions, issues, or contributions, please open an issue on GitHub.